pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 prism: true
 ---

 This will possibly be another piece that will get updates in the future.
 Actually, I hope not but we'll see.
 This, above all, is for me.
 For me to gather my thoughts one (hopefully) last time.
-For me to deal with stupid garbage and stupid garbage people which have accumulated over the years.
-I'm not going into every detail, so if you don't follow, re-read the first few lines.
+For me to deal with stupid garbage which has accumulated over the years.
+I'm not going into every detail, so if you don't follow, re-read these first few lines.
 If you want deeply detailed research results, feel free to contact my company - we do that kind of thing.
 Just don't be that guy complaining about free stuff.

 This is also a lamentation.
 Nothing I write will change anything of what's to come.
-It's also (hopefully) a bit of mental cleansing.
+It is also (hopefully) a bit of mental cleansing.
 A few years ago I had strong burn-out symptoms due to working in this (as it turned out toxic) field.
 It takes a lot of effort for me to not be dragged down again.
 But one last time I want to try to write up where I've arrived after thinking about equation layout on the web for over 10 years now.

 ## Introduction

 10 years ago I joined the MathJax project, which forced me to think a lot about how to put equations on web pages.
-Actually, I had already spent quite a bit of time during my PhD and postdoc years thinking(\*cough\* procrastinating) about the same thing, albeit from a different perspective.
+Actually, I had already spent quite a bit of time during my PhD and postdoc years thinking (\*cough\* procrastinating) about the same thing, albeit from a different perspective.

 When I started writing on the web all 13 years ago, I quickly went through a phase I've seen repeated by many people since: